jax-ml/jax/cloud_tpu_colabs/README.md

+# JAX Cloud TPU Preview

+JAX now runs on Cloud TPUs! **This is a preview**, and we're still working on it.
+Help us out by kicking the tires, and letting us know on [the issue tracker](https://github.com/google/jax/issues) if you run into any problems.

-# Example Cloud TPU notebooks
+## Example Cloud TPU notebooks

-JAX now runs on Cloud TPUs!

 The following notebooks showcase how to use and what you can do with Cloud TPUs on Colab: